 Using a combination of single-cell RNA sequencing and CRISPR-Cas9 genome editing, the teams marked and followed thousands of individual embryonic cells before turning to computational approaches to reconstruct the developmental trajectories and lineages that generate neurons, muscle, blood and other cell types.
-The work was described in in Science in April and a paper in Nature Biotechnology in March.
+The work was described in three papers published in Science in April and a paper in Nature Biotechnology in March.
 More information about the research involved can be found here.

 “Science's Breakthrough of the Year recognizes the application of this tag-analyze-assemble approach to one of the most fundamental and fascinating processes in biology—the seemingly miraculous transformation of single cells into complex organisms—providing rich information about cell-type inventories and laying the foundation for many future studies,” Science Editor-in-Chief Jeremy Berg wrote, in announcing the recognition.
 “The large and rich datasets that have been generated, and the techniques that will produce more, constitute exciting breakthroughs in developmental biology.”